wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==
+= 2.0.92 ( 05 June 2025 ) =
+* Fixed : Deprecation Warning #922
+* Fixed : Single FAQ page is empty if our quads plugin is active #960
+* Fixed : PHP Fatal error in PHP 8+: [] operator not supported for strings in template-functions.php (line 4024) #961
+* Added : Expiry date option based upon impression #956
+* Added : Expire Ads option based upon clicks #957
+* Added : We need to make a compatibility with the Sensei LMS plugin. #958
+* Added : Remove old tracked data #959

 = 2.0.91 ( 16 May 2025 ) =
 * Fixed : BUG: Hide default ads, use manually placed ads" setting resets on publish in v2.0.90 #949
 * Added : Carousel Ads are not getting update with new banners #900